 Where exactly IS “Downtown”?
 Also known as Lower Manhattan, Downtown is basically anything below 14th Street.
 It’s where I lived for most of my years in New York and really is the epicenter of everything cool and hip in Manhattan.
 Every trip I make back home, I try to hit some favorite spots as well as check out some new restaurants that have opened since I moved.

-Here are some great spots in Chinatown and the Lower East Side for you to sample some awesome food in the Big Apple!
+Here are some great spots for breakfast/brunch, lunch, and dinner in Chinatown and the Lower East Side for you to sample some awesome food in the Big Apple!